 My work currently divides into two main research programs.

 Punishment and Democratic Rights: A Case Study in Non-Ideal Penal Theory.
 In M. Gardner & M. Weber (eds).
-The Ethics of Policing and Prisons.
-Palgrave Macmillan. (forthcoming) (draft)
+The Ethics of Policing and Imprisonment.
+Palgrave Macmillan.
+7-37.
+(2018) (available on request)

 Abstract: Criminal offenders in the United States frequently lose important political rights, at least temporarily.
 This paper examines penal disenfranchisement as a case study in the non-ideal nature of criminal justice and its relationship to political and social power.
 I begin by offering a general argument against penal disenfranchisement that begins with the common observation that citizens of color lose their political rights at disproportionately high rates.
 This is problematic because, by further diminishing the political power of marginalized groups, disenfranchisement threatens to reproduce patterns of domination and subordination, when they occur.
 While this conclusion is itself important, the main argument also brings into focus pervasive idealizations within the standard philosophical discourse on punishment, and shows why such idealizations are not benign.
 For the example of penal disenfranchisement illustrates how these idealizations can systematically obscure normatively significant aspects of our standard penal practices.